UCL/TLOmodel/docs/index.rst

 News
 ===========
-TLO Model and the 17th Think Tank in Malawi featured in new `article <https://ecsahc.org/ecsa-hc-driving-policy-transformation-how-the-thanzi-model-is-empowering-smarter-health-decisions-in-malawi/>`_ by ECSA-HC.
+*TLO Model* featured in new `article <https://ecsahc.org/ecsa-hc-driving-policy-transformation-how-the-thanzi-model-is-empowering-smarter-health-decisions-in-malawi/>`_ by ECSA-HC.

 Latest Release